puppeteer/puppeteer/README.md

 For a version of Puppeteer without the browser installation, see [`puppeteer-core`](#puppeteer-core).

+If used with TypeScript, the minimum supported TypeScript version is `4.7.4`.

 #### Configuration

 Puppeteer uses several defaults that can be customized through configuration